PaddleOCRCore/PaddleOCRApi/README_EN.md

 </details>

 <details>
-<summary><b>Q: How to use on Linux/Mac?</b></summary>
+<summary><b>Q: How to use on Linux</b></summary>

 **A:**
-- Need to compile PaddleOCR.so/.dylib dynamic library for the corresponding platform
+- Need to compile PaddleOCR.so dynamic library for the corresponding platform
-- Or deploy WebAPI service using Docker container
+- Or deploy WebAPI service
 </details>

 ## 🙏 Acknowledgments